barrelstrength/sprout-docs/docs/forms/display-errors-at-top-of-page.md

+---
+date: 2018-06-25
+description: If you would like to display errors at the top of your page, you can access those errors in the form.getErrors() method.
+---

 # Display Errors at top of page

 If you would like to display errors at the top of your page, you can access those errors in the `form.getErrors()` method.